Reds vs. Mets Player Props Betting Odds

 Friedl Stats

-- TJ Friedl has 36 hits with five doubles, two triples, three home runs, seven walks and 16 RBI.
-He's also stolen three bases.
+- TJ Friedl has five doubles, three triples, three home runs, seven walks and 18 RBI (38 total hits).
+He has swiped four bases.

 Friedl Recent Games